AbbassSleiman/US-Middle-Class/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Parquet Usage

+I acknowledge that the usage of a parquet would have been ideal as opposed to saving the analysis data as a csv.
+Unfortunately, due to a recent update, an error with writing files as a parquet prevented me from being able to save the data as a parquet in a timely manner.

+## Raw Data

+The raw data can be publically accessed and downloaded from the following links:
+- `...` can be downloaded at ...

+Note that the data could not be automatically downloaded using a script as accessing the data requires the user to input their email when attempting to download.
+The raw data will be immediately emailed to the user as a result for use.

 ## Statement on LLM usage